ResearchObject/ro-tutorials/01-creating/README.md

 Do not change the `@id` and `@context` from the above values.

-Note that the `aggregates` filenames are listed as relative URIs within the ZIP file, and should start with `/` with any special characters like space must in the manifest [%-escaped](https://researchobject.github.io/specifications/bundle/#escaping) appropriately.
+_Note: aggregates` filenames are listed as relative URIs within the ZIP file, and should start with `/` with any special characters like space must in the manifest [%-escaped](https://researchobject.github.io/specifications/bundle/#escaping) appropriately._

 You can now add the manifest to the RO bundle: